-CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for de (a) Has significant character, interest or value as characteristics of the City, Commonwealth or Na significant in the past; or, part of the development, heritage or cultural tion or is associated with the life of a person (b) Is associated with an event of importance to t or, ne history of the City, Commonwealth or Nation; (c) Reflects the environment in an era characteristics of an (d) Embodies distinguishing characteristics of an (e) Is the work of a designer, architect, landscape architectural style or engineering specimen; or, e architect or designer, or engineer whose work ctural, economic, social, or cultural development of (f) Contains elements of design, detail, materials innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural r notif; or, (h) Owing to its unique location or singular physic familiar visual feature of the neighborhood, comm · · (i) Has yielded, or may be likely to yield, informa (j) Exemplifies the cultural, political, economic, s tion important in pre-history or history; or 8.
+CRITERIA FOR DESIGNATION: characteristics of the City, Commonwealth or I significant in the past; or, (b) Is associated with an event of importance t or, (c) Reflects the environment in an era characteristics of (d) Embodies distinguishing characteristics of (e) Is the work of a designer, architect, landsca has significantly influenced the historical, arch the City, Commonwealth or Nation; or, (Applie (f) Contains elements of design, detail, materi innovation; or, (g) Is part of or related to a square, park or oth according to an historic, cultural or architectura (h) Owing to its unique location or singular phy familiar visual feature of the neighborhood, con (i) Has yielded, or may be likely to yield, inform as part of the development, heritage or cultural Nation or is associated with the life of a person to the history of the City, Commonwealth or Nation; erized by a distinctive architectural style; or, an architectural style or engineering specimen; or, ape architect or designer, or engineer whose work itectural, economic, social, or cultural development of s to 319 N. 19th St. only) als or craftsmanship which represent a significant her distinctive area which should be preserved al motif; or, vsical characteristic, represents an established and mmunity or City; or, 8.
 MAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
-9. NOMINATOR Organization Preservation Alliance for Greater Phila.
-Date January 29, 2021 Name with Title Adrian Trevisan, consultant Emailpatrick@preservationalliance.com Street Address 1608 Walnut St, Suite 1702 Telephone 215-546-1146x5 City, State, and Postal Code Philadelphia PA 19103 Nominator ☐ is PHC Use Onl Υ Date of Receipt: January 29, 2021 ✓ Correct-Complete ☐ Incorrect-Incomplete Date: February 1, 2021 Date of Notice Issuance: February 1, 2021 Property Owner at Time of Notice: Name: Archdiocese of Philadelphia/Dennis J Dougherty Address: 319 N 19th St and 312 N 18th St City: Philadelphia State: PA Postal Code: 19103 Date(s) Reviewed by the Committee on Historic Designa Date(s) Reviewed by the Historical Commission: Date of Final Action: ☐ Designated ☐ Rejected 12/7/18
+9. Nominator Organization Preservation Alliance for Greater Phil a. {Date} January 29, 2021 Name with TitleAdrian Trevisan, consultant Emailpatrick@preservationalliance.com Street Address 1608 Walnut St, Suite 1702 Telephone 215-546-1146x5 City, State, and Postal Code ^{Philadelphia PA 19103} Nominator \Box is \square is not the property own er.
+PHC USE O NLY Date of Receipt: January 29, 2021 Correct-Complete Incorrect-Incomplete Date: February 1, 2021 Date of Notice Issuance: February 1, 2021 Property Owner at Time of Notice: Name: Archdiocese of Philadelphia/Dennis J Dougherty Address 319 N 19th St and 312 N 18th St City:Philadelphia State: PA Postal Code: 19103 Date(s) Reviewed by the Committee on Historic Desig Date(s) Reviewed by the Historical Commission: 11/1 2/2021 Date of Final Action: 11/12/2021.
+Designated unde 🖌 Designated  🗌 Rejected Criteria E applies to 319 N. 19th St only.
+12/7/18